TeamUp3Batch/yummydash-frontend/README.md

 # Yummy Dash

-Food App inspired form the popular app skip the dishes
+Food App inspired from the popular app - Skip The Dishes

 ## Table of Contents